 Mrs Fountain and Mrs Hankinson

-This term we will be covering the following topics: Baptism, Sikhism, Lent, Holy Week.
-We Mrs Howard is coming in to deliver some class liturgies, and we will also be planning some of these ourselves.
-We also look forward to Mass our weekly Gospel assemblies which are currently being held virtually.
+This term we will be covering the following topics: Easter, Pentecost, Work of the Apostles and Marriage and Holy Orders.
+Although circumstances at present are different, we will still ensure the Catholic Life of the school in instilled in the children.
+Mrs Howard is coming in to deliver some class liturgies, and we will be planning some of these ourselves.
+We will also enjoy our weekly Gospel assemblies and Mass which are currently being held virtually.

 Every child has a reading book from our reading scheme.
 It is imperative that children read at home as it stimulates imagination and expands their understanding of the world.
 Children should read for 30 minutes each night and have their reading records signed.
 Children change their reading books when necessary and we ensure we hear them read at school and monitor their reading carefully on a one-to-one basis and during their guided reading sessions.

+We are following the robust Read Write Inc. Spelling scheme, which the children are finding engaging and fun!
 Once the children have been introduced to the weekly spelling pattern, they complete interactive and written activities to consolidate these and words that are more challenging to each individual are logged in their reading record to learn at home.

 We have access to Maths Flex, which is used alongside the maths scheme, to build confidence and support our catch up programme, so children are able to apply their maths skills in a range of contexts and situations.
 Times Tables Rockstars and 22 Club are also being used to engage and motivate children to learn their times tables facts, which need to be practiced at home as much as possible.

-We are continuing to use the Charanga scheme, and this term we will be doing the following units of work: Livin’ on a Prayer and The Fresh Prince of Bel-Air.
+We are continuing to use the Charanga scheme, and this term we will be doing the following units of work: Classroom Jazz and Dancin’ in the Street.
 Through these lessons, we will discuss the music and listen to a range of music within the style, as well as completing fun warm-up games and learning the songs.
-I’m looking forward to hearing our own lyrics to the songs as well.
+We will also be using glockenspiels to accompany the music and create our own improvisations!